Posts from year 2009

 New Years Eve in Prague

-The year is about to end and I’m spending the last days of it in Prague, the beautiful gothic capital of Czech Republic.
+The year is about to end and I’m spending the last day in Prague, the beautiful gothic capital of Czechia.
 Since it’s also the last day of the decade, we might as well go out with a bang.

-2009 feels like one of the busiest concert years ever.
-Perhaps in some way related the decrease in record sales which forces the artists to hit the roads.
-Regardless of the reason I estimate that I visited about 80 gigs during the year, and here are some of the highlights.
+This year has seen a lot of concerts around the world, perhaps in some way related to the decrease in record sales which forces the artists to hit the roads.
+Regardless of the reason I estimate that I saw about 80 gigs during the year, and here are some of the highlights.

 I’m back in Amsterdam where they celebrate the Saint Nicholas’ eve today.
 This guy is the basis for the more familiar Santa Claus, but originally this eve was the celebration of Saint Nicholas, patron saint of children.